loicreynier/sandbox/.github/README.md

 - `jmtpfs-pyudev`: MTP device monitoring and mounting dirty script using `jmtpfs` and pyudev.
 - `python-perf`: Python performance test scripts.
 - `regula-falsi.c`: Unoptimized C implementation of the Regula Falsi method.
+- `spotify-opus2mp3`: Python script to convert OPUS files to MP3 for Spotify local use.
 - `typst-demo`: Sandbox article written using [Typst](https://typst.app) to test its features.